Stewart Friesen

 Stewart J. Friesen (born July 25, 1983) is a Canadian-American professional dirt track and stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 52 Toyota Tundra for his own team, Halmar Friesen Racing, and part-time at local dirt tracks across New York, Pennsylvania, New Jersey, and elsewhere in the United States, driving the No. 44 car for HFR.
+He competes in the NASCAR Craftsman Truck Series, driving the No. 52 Toyota Tundra TRD Pro for Halmar Friesen Racing, and part-time at local dirt tracks across New York, Pennsylvania, New Jersey, and elsewhere in the United States, driving the No. 44 car for HFR.

 Racing career

 Early years

 Friesen started racing early in life, his family owning Ransomville Speedway in Western New York.
 After racing go-karts, Friesen raced big-blocks with widespread success in the Northeast United States, advancing to the 2010 World Finals at Charlotte Motor Speedway.
 He was the 2012, 2013, 2014, and 2015 Modified track champion at Fonda Speedway.

-He was one of the top competitors in the SuperDIRT Series in the mid-2010s, and he also has triumphed in the World of Outlaws sprint car series, winning over 230 career races as of the end of the 2017 season.
+Friesen was one of the top competitors in the SuperDIRT Series in the mid-2010s, and he also has triumphed in the World of Outlaws sprint car series, winning over 230 career races as of the end of the 2017 season.
 He has won the Syracuse 200 Modified race four times.
-Friesen has run over 900 dirt races in his career.
+Friesen has run over nine-hundred dirt races in his career.
 Eventually, he met Chris Larsen, who gave Friesen his first NASCAR ride at Eldora Speedway, which was supposed to be a one-time deal.
 However, the partnership blossomed into a full-time ride.

 On occasion, Friesen runs NASCAR and dirt on the same day.
 He maintains an active presence on New York dirt tracks such as Fonda Speedway and Utica-Rome Speedway.